andychoi-programming/FX-Ai/README.md

 ---

-## Support
+## Support & Contact

 For technical support or questions:

-- Check the troubleshooting section above
+- **First Step**: Check the troubleshooting section above
-- Review log files for error details
+- **Log Analysis**: Review `logs/` directory for error details
+- **Database Check**: Verify trade data in `data/performance_history.db`
-- Test on demo account before live trading
+- **Demo Testing**: Always validate on demo account before live deployment

 **Disclaimer:** This software is for educational and research purposes.
-Use at your own risk.
-Always test thoroughly before deploying with real money.
+Forex trading involves substantial risk of loss.
+Always test thoroughly on a demo account before deploying with real money.
+Past performance does not guarantee future results.

+---

+Last Updated: November 12, 2025